jokima34-a11y/rbxts-animator2D/README.md

 # rbxts-animator2D
 A lightweight `rbx-ts` image sequence animator for Roblox.
-It can be used seamlessly alongside **React** or independently via flamework injection or with slight modifications without.
+It can be used seamlessly alongside **React** or independently.

 # Demo
 ```typescript